 1. Director of School Education, T.S., Hyd. – Chairperson

 3. Addl.
 Director (Co-ordn.), O/o DSE, – Member

 5. Joint Director (Services) O/o DSE – Member

-The Committee is empowered to take decisions on the Schedule for conduct of TET with calendar of activities, logistics for conduct of TET, issue of Notification, issues that arise on conduct of TET and is responsible for the overall supervision of the conduct of TET.
+The Committee is empowered to take decisions on the Schedule for conduct of TET with calendar of activities, logistics for the conduct of TET, issue of Notification, issues that arise on the conduct of TET and is responsible for the overall supervision of the conduct of TET.
 TS TET 2023 Conducting Guidelines

 3. CREATION OF TET CELL: